Laser cutters use a high-powered laser to cut and engrave wood, acrylic, metal, paper, fabric, and other materials with extreme precision.

 In the Maker Hub we primarily use Adobe Illustrator to create designs.
 Follow this link for tips on Designing in Adobe Illustrator for the laser cutter.

 Obviously there are many intricacies with using Adobe Illustrator or Inkscape.
-If you want help using these softwares, come speak with a Volunteer.
-You can also check out our Workshops and Events page for Intro to Adobe Illustrator workshops.
+If you want help using these softwares, come speak with Maker Hub staff.
+You can also check out our Workshops and Events page for Intro to Adobe Illustrator workshops, or request one-on-one support through a consultation.

 LinkedIn Learning